-Customers look for two things when doing business with small businesses: excellent customized service and a friendly stress free experience.
-More importantly people want to know that they can trust your business.
+Customers look for two things when doing business with small businesses: excellent customized service and friendly stress-free experience.
+More importantly, people want to know that they can trust your business.
 Your contact information loud and clear tells the world that you don’t want to hide from your customers.
 Show your contact details, telephone number, physical and postal address and a map guide all around your site.
-If they have an inquiry or need more information on a product, they can easily get your telephone number or email, and contact you.
+If they have an inquiry or need more information on a product, they can easily get your telephone number or email and contact you.
 If they want to come to your business, they can click on the map and find directions.

 3. Fast Loading Times

-The time taken by your web page to load plays a great role in your site’s prosperity.
+The time is taken by your web page to load plays a great role in your site’s prosperity.
 Website load times are also factored into search engine algorithms.
-This implies that sites that load slowly are most likely to be ranked lower than competitor’s website that load faster.
+This implies that sites that load slowly are most likely to be ranked lower than competitor’s website that loads faster.